junglesta/wherenodoctor/_posts/2016-01-01-21-health-and-sicknesses-of-children.md

 ## Dislocated Hip

-Some children are born with a dislocated hip—the leg has slipped out of its joint in the hip bone.
+Some children are born with a dislocated hip, the leg has slipped out of its joint in the hip bone.
 Early care can prevent lasting harm and a limp.
 So babies should be checked for possible hip dislocation at about 10 days after birth.

 1. Compare the 2 legs.
 If one hip is dislocated, that side may show: